jessielam415/pearsonCorrelateCells/README.md

 allowing users to upload csv files of gene expression data.
 The gene expression data is correlated with each spot in a sample Visium spatial transcriptomic dataset.
-The chosen dataset is the 10X Genomics Visium Mouse Brain Dataset.
+The chosen dataset is the 10X Genomics Visium Mouse Brain Dataset (Lab S, 2019).
 To run the shinyApp:

 ``` r
 pearsonCorrelateCells::runPearsonCorrelateCells()